 The social media marketing landscape is ever-changing.
 In general, it’s getting harder and harder to grab the attention of your target audience and build their trust.
 However, there’s a great tactic that’s virtually guaranteed to improve the return on your social marketing and it’s all to do with how you target your audience.
 In fact,..

 What constitutes ‘great social media’ varies wildly across sectors.
-This month our founder Jodie Cook discusses social media for financial planners with Financial Planning Today magazine.
-Read the interview plus Jodie’s dos and don’ts for financial planners below.
+This month our founder Jodie Cook discusses social media for financial planners with Financial Planning Today magazine and you can read the interview plus Jodie’s dos and don’ts for financial planners below.
 We thought we’d add our expertise on the subject, here, too.
 Advertising in..

-Companies utilise social media marketing for a number of reasons.
-Ideally their social media goals lie beyond “getting more Facebook likes and Twitter followers is great, you’ll also have goals more closely related to the actual growth of their business and brand.
-Generating positive return on investment from social media is certainly achievable, much of this might come down..
+You’re probably utilising social media marketing for a number of reasons.
+Whilst generating more Facebook likes and Twitter followers is great, you’ll also have goals more closely related to tangibly growing your brand and business.
+Generating positive return on investment from social media is certainly achievable and, depending on the nature of the business, much of..

 There are hundreds of social media platforms out there.
 It would be almost impossible to maintain a strong presence across all of them, let alone begin nurturing interest in your products and services from your target audience.
 But the truth is that if you’re only using Facebook you’re missing a trick – you know there are millions..